OpenSwitchNOS/openswitch-ops-webui/docs/webui_dev_guide.md

 _Notice that the code in the browser is not exactly the same as the original file, this is because we are looking the file post-processed by Webpack._

 Put a breakpoint on the **MyTestActions.load()** and refresh the browser.
-You should hit the break point when the View loads (called mounting).
+You should hit the break point when the View loads (called component mounting in ReactJS).

-_If you don't hit the break point, make sure you are loading the new 'mytest' route._
+_If you don't hit the break point, make sure you are loading the new 'mytest' route (i.e. 'MyTest' is selected in the NavPane)._

-Now use the same technique to find
+Now use the same technique to find:

     MyTestActions.load.listen(function () {